-The portfolio construction process excludes holdings deemed inconsistent with the Investment Manager's Responsible Investment Policy or that are involved with certain controversial sectors, as determined by the Investment Manager's Responsible Investing Committee.
-The product does not invest in any company which is not involved in the sustainable infrastructure sector.
-The sustainable infrastructure sector includes, but is not limited to, infrastructure and technological advancement of water, energy efficiency, energy transition, waste management and recycling, agribusiness and carbon trading.
+The portfolio construction process excludes holdings deemed inconsistent with the Investment Manager's Responsible Investment Policy or that are involved in certain controversial sectors, as determined by the Investment Manager's Responsible Investing Committee.
+The product does not invest in any company which is not involved in the advancement of the circular economy.
+All investee companies are involved in activities that materially advance the achievement of the circular economy by minimising the use/consumption of resources, enhancing production processes and products to strengthen the circular economy, reducing waste and increasing sustainable recycling, or providing technological solutions enabling or accelerating the achievement of a circular economy.

 Further, the product cannot invest in companies which are involved in certain activities including tobacco manufacturing, coal extraction and coal-fired electricity generation, in excess of certain thresholds.
-Full details of the exclusions and thresholds are available in the Responsible Investing Policy of the Investment Manager which can be found at https://www.kbiglobalinvestors.com/sfdr-icavproduct-info/hisif/.
+Full details of the exclusions and thresholds are available in the Responsible Investing section of the Investment Manager's website which can be found at www.kbiglobalinvestors.com.

-Assessment of Good Governance
+Assessment of Good Governance.

-The Investment Manager assesses the governance practices and governance performance of all companies in which the product invests.
+The Investment Manager assesses the governance practices and governance performance of all companies in which the product invests, including with respect to sound management structures, employee relations, remuneration of staff and tax compliance.
 This assessment is based on (i) the Investment Manager's own research and knowledge of the company based on its direct interactions with companies and its analysis of the financial statements and related materials of companies; and/or (ii) information including specialised governance information and ratings from at least one external data provider, in order to satisfy itself that the relevant issuers follow good governance practices, in particular with respect to sound management structures, employee relations, remuneration of staff and tax compliance.